alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 ## Input data

+We have:
-We have a FQDN: chiken.com
+- a FQDN: example.com

-We have a VPS or bare metal server
+- a VPS or bare metal server